deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 applied by the superuser.
 As such, adding or removing these statuses incurs a billing event.
 There will be only one charge per update, even if several such statuses are updated at once.

-If a domain was created during the sunrise or landrush phases of a TLD, is still within the sunrushAddGracePeriod and has not yet been delegated in DNS, then it will not yet have been billed for.
-Any update that causes the name to be delegated (such * as adding nameservers or removing a hold status) will cause the domain to convert to a normal create and be billed for accordingly.

 ### Errors